Akinwale81/India-Cancer-Analysis-2022-2025/README.md

 - Establish Regular Performance Reporting: Rather than treating the dashboard as a one time analysis, it could be developed into a recurring reporting system.
 Regular reporting would allow stakeholders to monitor whether observed patterns are changing over time.
 A monthly, quarterly or annual reporting cycle could be established depending on data availability.

 ## Limitations
-The analysis has some limitation, they are:
+The analysis has some limitations:
 - The findings depend on the quality and completeness of the available dataset.
 - The analysis is primarily descriptive and does not establish causal relationships.
 - Patient representation in the dataset should not necessarily be interpreted as population-level cancer incidence.